- Majors & Programs

 - B.S. in Security and Strategic Intelligence

-School of Social Work at Saint Louis University
+Accelerated Social Work Bachelor's Degree at Saint Louis University School for Professional Studies

-The social work program at SLU is designed for busy adults want to earn a Bachelor of Science in social work.
+The social work program at SLU is designed for busy adults wanting to earn a Bachelor of Science in Social Work.

 A Bachelor of Science in Social Work (BSSW) degree provides the skills necessary for beginning generalist practice as a professional social worker and is considered the first professional social work degree.
 This Bachelor's Degree in Social Work program is intended to provide an excellent foundation for those who wish to pursue graduate education in social work or in other graduate programs.

-This program is offered in partnership between the School for Professional Studies and the School of Social Work.
+This program is offered in collaboration between the School for Professional Studies and the School of Social Work.

 All courses offered through Saint Louis University's School for Professional Studies are in an accelerated format designed for busy adults, with convenient online and evening classes.
-After finishing prerequisites in SPS, students will transfer to the School of Social Work and take a combination of online and on-campus classes.
+After finishing prerequisites in SPS, students will transfer to the School of Social Work and take classes on campus in an accelerated format.